wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Also recall that, when eviction is being requested due to a replacement, `handleEviction()` will check (1) Whether the block is in one of the stable states; (2) Whether there are no pending retry on the address to be evicted; and (3) Whether the address is not locked by an atomic instruction.
-If all three criteria are satisfied, the eviction is handled by issuing a `PUTS`, `PUTE`, or `PUTM`, respectively, for block state `S`, `E`, and `M`.
+If all three criteria are satisfied, the eviction is handled by issuing a `PutS`, `PutE`, or `PutM`, respectively, for block state `S`, `E`, and `M`.

 ##### Race Condition Between Eviction and Invalidation